Silverster98/openpoints_cpp_utils/README.md

 ## Citation

-If you use this library, please kindly acknowledge our work:
+If you use this library, please kindly acknowledge the original work:
 ```tex
 @Article{qian2022pointnext,
   author  = {Qian, Guocheng and Li, Yuchen and Peng, Houwen and Mai, Jinjie and Hammoud, Hasan and Elhoseiny, Mohamed and Ghanem, Bernard},